Measurement quality from affordable GNSS receivers

 # is missing

-condition1 = df_geodetic_cmc['constellation'] == ConstellationId.GPS
+condition1 = df_geodetic_cmc['constellation'] == ConstellationId.GPS.value

 condition2 = df_geodetic_cmc['channel'] == '2W'